Understanding Bias: A Pre-requisite For Trustworthy Results

 What is bias?

 In this second post (first here) in our series on causality, we’re going to learn all about “bias”.
 You encounter bias any time you’re trying to measure something, and your result ends up different from the true result.
 Bias is a general term that means “how far your result is from the truth”.
 If you wanted to measure the return on investment from an ad, you measured a 1198% increase in searches for your product, instead of the true 5.4% .
-If you wanted to measure sex discrimination in school admissions, you measured strong discrimination in favor of men, when it was actually (weakly) in favor of women.
+If you wanted to measure sex discrimination in school admissions, you measured strong bias in favor of men, when it was actually (weakly) in favor of women.

 What causes bias?
 How can we correct it, and how does our picture of how the world works factor in to that?
 To answer these questions, we’ll start with some textbook examples of rain and sidewalks.
 We’ll return to our disaster example from the last post, and compare it with something called “online activity bias”.